Bigger fights loom after "fiscal cliff" deal

 Dozens of House Republicans reluctantly approved the Senate bill, which passed by a bipartisan vote of 257-167 and sent it to Obama to sign into law.

-Peter Huntsman, chief executive of chemical producer Huntsman Corp (HUN.N), said the vote did little to reduce the U.S. budget deficit and would hinder growth.
+Peter Huntsman, chief executive of chemical producer Huntsman Corp, said the vote did little to reduce the U.S. budget deficit and would hinder growth.

 ”We haven’t even begun to address the basic issues behind this,“ Huntsman told Reuters. ”We haven’t fixed anything.
 All we’ve done is addressed the short-term pain.